-A fantastic Concert was held last Friday!!
+A fantastic Concert was held recently.
 We had a full house and a huge variety of songs, comedy, poems choir etc. We held a fun silent auction – a great fundraising event!!!

 It was a great catch-up recently for lunch with the Vicar at Crossroads Cafe.
 This happens on the 4th Sunday of the month at mid-day.